ButcherDing/ines-chuaqui/README.md

 ## Sources

-This project builds on a course project: [complete-react-developer](https://www.udemy.com/course/complete-react-developer-zero-to-mastery/).
+This project builds on a much smaller course project: [complete-react-developer](https://www.udemy.com/course/complete-react-developer-zero-to-mastery/).
 The code from that project has been greatly expanded/rewritten.
 Some highlights:

 - Rewritten store/reducers/slices using RTK/Thunks rather than Redux-saga, making the app more modern, readable, with less boilerplate.
 - User dashboard with order history, ability to change user settings and delete the account.